Bankers brace for no-deal Brexit markets mayhem 10 days early

 There will be a special sitting of parliament that day - a Saturday, when the House of Commons does not usually meet - to debate ways forward.

-Brussels has signalled that a compromise settlement proposed by Johnson last week won’t fly, and the prime minister has said he will not extend Brexit beyond Oct.
+Brussels has signaled that a compromise settlement proposed by Johnson last week won’t fly, and the prime minister has said he will not extend Brexit beyond Oct.
 31.

 If Johnson refuses to request an extension, a no-deal scenario becomes the most likely outcome, the sources said.